katydecorah/katydecorah.github.io/epicurean/_posts/2019-10-11-rose-apple-tart.md

 {% include img.html src="2019-10-11-rose-apple-tart-2.jpg" alt="rose apple tart" %}
 </div>

 An absolutely delightful crust but a slightly tedious construction of the petals.
-(I think my slicer was cutting 1/16-inch apple slices rather than the recommended 1/8-inch.)
+(I think my slicer was cutting the apples at 1/16-inch rather than the recommended 1/8-inch.)